1918 protest in Zagreb: Prelude

 Seizing on widespread disenchantment, the Party of Rights drew up and distributed a proclamation condemning the process of unification as undemocratic on 2 December.
-The proclamation was published two days later in party's daily Hrvatska (Croatia), stating the Party of Rights would continue to advocate unification of free and independent states of Slovenes, Croats, and Serbs in a federal republic.
+The party daily Hrvatska (Croatia) published it two days later, stating the Party of Rights would continue to advocate unification of free and independent states of Slovenes, Croats, and Serbs in a federal republic.
 In response, the authorities confiscated the issue and banned Hrvatska.
 The party distributed the manifest as a leaflet instead.
-In the morning of 5 December, a Te Deum service was held in the Zagreb Cathedral as a part of celebration of establishment of the Kingdom of Serbs, Croats and Slovenes.
+In the morning of 5 December, Zagreb Cathedral held a Te Deum service as a part of celebration of establishment of the Kingdom of Serbs, Croats and Slovenes.

 Protest

 From the barracks to Ban Jelačić Square

 In the afternoon of 5 December, some soldiers of the 53rd Regiment left the Rudolf barracks in western Zagreb and set out towards Ban Jelačić Square.
 En route, they stopped before the Home Guard Barracks in Ilica Street where some soldiers of the 25th Regiment joined the march.
 Civilians also joined the soldiers.
 The soldiers brought rifles and two machine guns from each barracks and were accompanied by the twelve-strong military band of the 25th Regiment.
 The marchers intended to declare a free Croatian republic, spurred on by perceived provocative behaviour at celebrations of unification.
 The subsequent indictment for the act of mutiny specified 250 soldiers participating, but the actual number is likely to be about 400, 200 from each regiment.

-Protesting the unification with Serbia, the soldiers were carrying a flag of Croatia, walking down Ilica Street and shouting "Long live the republic!", "Long live Radić!", "Down with King Peter!", "Down with the dynasty!", "Long live the peasant party!", "Down with militarism!", "Long live Croatian republic!", and "Long live Bolshevik republic!".
+Protesting the unification with Serbia, the soldiers walked down Ilica Street carrying a flag of Croatia and shouting "Long live the republic!", "Long live Radić!", "Down with King Peter!", "Down with the dynasty!", "Long live the peasant party!", "Down with militarism!", "Long live Croatian republic!", and "Long live Bolshevik republic!".
 Authorities later also reported that the demonstrators called out for release of General Lipošćak.
-It remains unclear if the soldiers were protesting against the unification itself or the method by which it was carried out.
-The degree in which the protest was influenced by widespread poverty and anarchy in the country and by Italian intelligence services remains unclear.
+According to Croatian historian Mislav Gabelica, it is unclear if the soldiers were protesting against the unification itself or the method by which it was carried out.
+Gabelica also argues that the protest was in part spurred on by various causes for discontent such as widespread poverty and anarchy in the country as well as by external actors such as by Italian intelligence services.

 Most sources agree that the protesting soldiers reached Ban Jelačić Square at 2 p.m.
 Some troops loyal to the government were deployed at the end of Ilica to prevent people from entering the square, but they quickly gave way.
 Upon reaching the square, the soldiers of the 25th and the 53rd regiments set up two machine guns at the centre of the square, and two at the start of Ilica – near the Gajeva Street and Oktogon respectively.
 The military band took position at the square near the Duga Street (Radićeva Street today) and played Lijepa naša domovino.